Infant/Toddler Environment Rating Scale, Revised Edition (ITERS-R)

 Center-based /School-based Programs participating in QRIS are required to use one of the following Teacher-Child Interaction Observational tools:

 The Arnett has 26 items that measure the emotional tone, discipline style, and responsiveness of the caregiver in the classroom.
-The Arnett should be completed for each individual educator and may be downloaded as a PDF through the EEC website.
-Download: Arnett
+The Arnett should be completed for each individual educator and may be downloaded through the EEC website.
+Downloads:

 The Classroom Assessment Scoring System (CLASS)